w3f/General-Grants-Program/grants/speculative/p!nkforge_network.md

 * **Project:** P!nkForge Network

-## Project Overview :page_facing_up:
+## Project Overview 📄

-P!nkForge Network is trying to build a liquidity bootstrapping protocol which is comprised of diverse fundraising mechanism and liquidity providing for the parachain/parathread.
+P!nkForge Network is trying to build a liquidity bootstrapping protocol consisting of diverse fundraising mechanisms and liquidity providing for the parachain/parathread.

 The protocol will be built as a parachain in Kusama and Polkadot to help foster the ecosystem start-up projects in fundraising and instant token swap.

 ### Overview

 #### Problem statement

-Here are three common problems, two of them referred to current fundraising model, another one is about parathread economics in Kusama/Polkadot:
+Here are three common problems; two of them referred to the current fundraising model; another one is about parathread economics in Kusama/Polkadot:

-1. A crack between fundraising and token exchange.
+1. A crack exists between fundraising and token exchange.

-    Projects that did an ICO or private sale for fundraising usually are hard to find a place for the token swap.
-For now, the solution would be going to a centralized exchange with an expensive IEO fee or uniswap with large-amount deposit for the kick-off liquidity, both are costly.
+   Projects that made an ICO or private sale for fundraising usually are hard to find a place for the token swap.
+For now, the solution would be going to a centralized exchange with an expensive IEO fee or uniswap with a large-amount deposit for the kick-off liquidity; both are costly.

-2. Manual migration from ERC20 token to mainnet token.
+2. Manual migration is challenging from ERC20 token to mainnet token.

-    Considering that lots of projects did the fundraising at an idea/whitepaper stage, the team would issue an ERC20 token as a voucher.
-After couple of years you may migrate the ERC20 tokens to the mainnet if the project goes well.
-     Some even set a limited window period for the migration, if you missed it, your tokens turn useless.
+   Considering that many projects did the fundraising at an idea/whitepaper stage, the team would issue an ERC20 token as a voucher.
+After a couple of years, you may migrate the ERC20 tokens to the mainnet if the project goes well.
+Some even set a limited window period for the migration.
+If you missed it, your tokens turn useless.

 3. Instant token swap of parachain currencies.

    Parathread is a significant component of the Kusama/Polkadot ecosystem.
-A fact we know about the parathread economics is that the collators may be paid in local parathread currency while the Relay Chain transacts with KSM/DOT only.
-    And now no built-in price finding mechanism and instant token swap market exist in Polkadot ecosystem.
+We know about the parathread economics that the collators may be paid in local parathread currency while the Relay Chain transacts with KSM/DOT only.
+And now, no built-in price finding mechanism and instant token swap market exist in Polkadot ecosystem.

 #### How to solve
-To solve the previous problems, this project need to realize these three features:
+To solve the previous problems, this project needs to realize these three features:

 1. General and flexible fundraising models
 2. An instant token swap market like Uniswap
 3. A seamless and low-cost liquidity providing mechanism

-> Uniswap, as we know, is a peer-to-peer decentralized cryptocurrency exchange that allows users to trade ERC20 tokens, and it works well despite its simplicity.
+Uniswap, as we know, is a peer-to-peer decentralized cryptocurrency exchange that allows users to trade ERC20 tokens, and it works well despite its simplicity.

 What we want to do is a one-stop bootstrap protocol.
-First it provides diverse fundraising models for the project, and then motivates the community to contribute a `locked` initial liquidity (so the team is able to spend more fund in building the project safely), last creates a uniswap-like market for instant token swap.
+First, it provides diverse fundraising models for the project and motivates the community to contribute locked initial liquidity (so the team can spend more funds in building the project safely), which creates a uniswap-like market for the instant token swap.

 ### Project Details
 To achieve the goals above, this project needs two major subsystems: